-The delivery of pharmacy services to patients during their time in a hospital is defined by a range of government32 and sector clinical governance standards outlining the provision of medication reconciliation, medication review, medication management, discharge liaison and antimicrobial stewardship.
-These clinical activities, which collectively support medication safety, are captured under the term 'Quality Use of Medicines' (QUM).
-A crucial component of QUM is medication reconciliation at the time of admission to hospital, which includes verification and documentation of all patient's current medications, to ensure an effective transition of care and reduces disruption to their established medicine regimen.
-Before pharmacist-led medication reconciliation became routine in Australian hospitals, rates of error were reported to be as high as one omitted medicine in every two admissions33 with this error rate remaining applicable in some hospitals.
-Undertaking medication reconciliation during a patient's stay is a national healthcare standards requirement with reconciliation by pharmacists prior to surgery accepted practice internationally34.
+The delivery of pharmacy services to patients during their time in a hospital is defined by a range of government34 and sector clinical governance standards outlining the provision of medication reconciliation, medication review, medication management, discharge liaison and antimicrobial stewardship.
+These clinical activities, which collectively support medication safety, are captured under the term Quality Use of Medicines

+(QUM) outlined previously.
+A crucial component of QUM is medication reconciliation at the time of admission to hospital, which includes verification and documentation of all patients' current medications, to ensure an effective transition of care and reduced disruption to their established medicine regimen.
+Before pharmacist-led medication reconciliation became routine in Australian hospitals, rates of error were reported to be as high as one omitted medicine in every two admissions34, with this error rate remaining applicable in some hospitals where pharmacist-led medication reconciliation is not current practice.
+Undertaking medication reconciliation during a patient's stay is a requirement under the National Safety and Quality Health Service Standards (NSQHS)35, with reconciliation by pharmacists prior to surgery accepted practice internationally36.

-The value of pharmacists in reducing errors in medication reconciliation is well supported by evidence35.
-In a surgical setting, medication reconciliation is vital to establish potential opioid tolerance, detect potential complications and interactions with other medications and influences requirements for post-surgery pain management.
+The value of pharmacists in reducing errors in medication reconciliation, more so than other clinicians, is well supported by evidence37.
+In a surgical setting, medication reconciliation is vital to establish potential opioid tolerance, detect potential complications and interactions with other medications and detect influences on therequirements for post-surgery pain management.
 The findings highlight that gaps exist in the provision of medication reconciliation upon admission for all patients, with 37% of respondents indicating that medication reconciliation was provided for some but not all patients, 9% by non-pharmacists and 4% not at all.
 These findings present a safety and quality risk for patients where additional review is not provided, or first review is delayed during their hospital stay.
 Limited access to information from prescription monitoring services was also reported, despite the important role this plays in enabling medication reconciliation.